MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-tables.md

 ## Prerequisites

-Review the following prerequisites for using treemaps in Power BI Desktop or the Power BI service.
+Review the following prerequisites for using tables in Power BI Desktop or the Power BI service.

 # [Power BI Desktop](#tab/powerbi-desktop)